nautik-io/helper/README.md

 ## Installation

 Head to the [latest release](https://github.com/nautik-io/helper/releases/latest) page and grab the latest app build from the attachment named `helper-<version>.zip`.
 The `.zip` file contains an `.app` bundle that has the hardened runtime enabled and is notarized with Apple, so it can be securely opened without bypassing macOS Gatekeeper.
-We're currently doing the notarization on our dev machines; transparent CI automation for it will follow as soon as GitHub supports macOS 14 action runners.

 ## Updates